k-nuth/docs/content/user_guide/run_insight.md

 ## Configuration files:

-Bitprim Insight uses two configuration files: one for the Insight-API and another for the Bitprim Node; each configuration file can be found in their respective section.
+Knuth Insight uses two configuration files: one for the Insight-API and another for the Knuth Node; each configuration file can be found in their respective section.

 For this example I'm going to create an **appsettings.json** file in the build folder **/root/bitprim-insight/bitprim.insight/** and a **kth-node.cfg** file in the folder **/root/data/**.
 The insight configuration file and bitcoin cash testnet configuration file will be used.